kiva/ssi-wizard-sdk/fingerprint-api-simulator/README.md

 npm i @kiva/fingerprint-api-simulator
 ```

-Once installed, set up a script in your `package.json` file.
+Once installed, set up a script in your `package.json` file using the `swrl` command from our package.

 ```
 {
     ...
     "scripts": {
-        "simulator": "ssim"
+        "simulator": "swrl"
     }
     ...
 }